While I’m doing some researches. I bumped into a new player for Cloud servers in Singapore. They are quite similar to the Linode and Digital Ocean.

 Each Cloud Server comes with 2 free backup instances at no cost regardless of backup size.
 Additional backup instances can be ordered at only $10 /monthly.
-This is an useful feature to customers make changes to their files often and requires a roll back in case of any mishaps.
+This is a useful feature to customers make changes to their files often and requires a rollback in case of any mishaps.

-To perform a manual backup and schedule backups are very easy tasks with our control panel, just few clicks away and the hassle-free backup feature will send you an email notification if whether the backup is successful or unsuccessful that requires attention and rectification.
+To perform a manual backup and scheduled backups are very easy tasks with our control panel, just a few clicks away and the hassle-free backup feature will send you an email notification if whether the backup is successful or unsuccessful that requires attention and rectification.

 Many Cloud Server subscribers have missed out the important feature “Backup” which is FREE add-on of the latest SSD Cloud Server.
 Have you forgotten to schedule a backup?
 Sign in to https://my.vastspace.net now and follow the steps show in these video tutorials.